OCA/purchase-workflow/purchase_order_product_recommendation/readme/USAGE.rst

 quantites would be necesary to order given the forcasted stock and the computed demand.

+If you want to constrain results to only some categories, you can also select them in the wizard.

 If you have multiple warehouses, you can also constrain the recommendations to the deliveries of specific ones.